Marc García (footballer)

-Marc García Renom (born 21 March 1988) is an Andorran footballer who plays for Lleida CF and the Andorra national team as a left-back.
+Marc García Renom (born 21 March 1988) is an Andorran footballer who plays for CD Binéfar and the Andorra national team as a left-back.

 Club career

 Born in Andorra la Vella, García all but spent his entire career in the Spanish lower leagues.
 He started out at SE Eivissa-Ibiza B, representing in quick succession UD Fraga, UD Pomar, Atlético Monzón and UE Vic.

 In June 2013, García signed with Segunda División B club UE Llagostera, being immediately loaned to Palamós CF and then to Cerdanyola del Vallès FC, both from Tercera División.
+He returned to Andorra two decades after leaving, with the 34-year-old joining UE Engordany.

 International career

 García made his debut for Andorra on 29 May 2010, in a 4–0 friendly loss against Iceland.

 Personal life

 While still working as a footballer, García was a physiotherapy student at EU Gimbernat.